Budapest holiday – find cheap flights and city break offers from Ireland at Holidayguru.ie!

 The capital of Hungary is regarded as one of the most popular tourist destinations in Europe.
 A holiday in Budapest guarantees a unique cultural landscape, historical buildings and impressive museums.
-Bridges, concert halls and theatres decorate the cityscape of the ninth-largest city in the European Union.
+Bridges, concert halls and theatres decorate the cityscape of one of the largest and liveliest cities in the European Union.
 These and many other highlights attract tourists from all over the world to the metropolis on the Danube.
 If you want to visit this European jewel, you will find the best offers for Budapest here.
 I regularly search the Internet for the best deals, to ensure that you can have a cheap trip to Budapest.
 You will find a large selection of different hotels.
 I also search for cheap flights to Budapest.
 Travel packages are provided with both of these, which you will also find at bargain prices.

 The most important sights in Budapest